 In Sweden the former Socialdemocratic government dismissed DAB already in 2005.
-In June 2015 the present Socialdemocratic-Green party coalition government again rejected any plans to replace FM with DAB+ due to massive negative opinion including a consultation round and dismissal by the National Audit.
+In June 2015 the present Socialdemocratic-Green party coalition government again rejected any plans to replace FM with DAB+ due to massive negative public and professional opinion including a consultation round and dismissal by the National Audit.

 This decision was confirmed without opposition by the Parliament in February 2016.
 Read more.